Ahtisham-1214/Tailor-Management-System/README.md

 # Day 2
 Work on backend classes (Shirt, Pant, Coat, Shalwar Kameez) measurements. still remaining to connect with database and business logic.

+# Day 3
+Work on totally frontend classes and confused about the design strategy.
+So, tomorrow will work on backend in the end work on fronted